 Taras Shevshenko was a Ukrainian poet, writer, and artist.
 He was also an academic, political figure, and ethnographer.
 To read more about his life, check out this Wikipedia site

 Taras Shevshenko Park has a restaurant, a few food and drink stands, and unique benches.
 Here are some pictures of the beautiful park:

-There is a museum about a block away with his work, but we ended up going to a couple of other museums instead.
+There is a museum about a block away with Taras Shevshenko’s work, but we ended up going to a couple of other museums instead after walking around the park.
 The first museum that we went to was the Bohdan and Varvara Khanenko National Museum of Art.
 We did not take many pictures, but the artwork there was phenomenal.
 Ancient Greek, Egyptian, and Roman art was displayed, as well as very old Ukrainian art.
 Admission was less than $4 USD per person and worth every penny.
 As we entered the most beautiful sculpture caught our eyes:

 After exploring the Bohdan and Varvara Khanenko National Museum of Art, we went to the Kyiv National Museum of Russian Art.
 The price of admission was under $4 USD as well, and had some really wonderful art.
 Below were some of our favorite art that was displayed in the museum.